cryptic0/SOC2020/week1/README.md

 - Using a Cascading Style Sheets (CSS) to enhance output html formatting.
 The example we used was the stylesheet ``screen.css`` from the GitHub repository: [https://github.com/ebidel/markdown-css-themes](https://github.com/ebidel/markdown-css-themes).

-## Zoom Video Recordings

-- Some people requested videorecording of the session.
-For now I will be making them available for download on the Teton Computing Environment.
-If you have access to the server, the first video will be available after 12pm MDT on 05/27.
-Please see ``/project/inbre-train/summercode/``.

-- If you are a CC person and do not have access to Teton, please email us at wyoinbre at gmail and we will figure out another way for you to access the files.

--